 Effective risk capture, however, is not an easy feat.
 Some of the key hurdles providers cite that prevent them from entering risk-sharing arrangements is the lack of access to administrative and claims data, and the required risk infrastructure to allow effective management of care and costs for patients.
 As organizations take on more risk burden across multiple patient populations, it is important to set up a comprehensive risk adjustment program that can cover all relevant populations.

 Developing a comprehensive risk adjustment program is critical for any risk-bearing provider and requires establishing end-to-end processes that engage both physicians and patients.
-In our next blog post, we’ll discuss how providers can think strategically about transforming their processes and leveraging technology to succeed in the value-based care landscape.
+In part 2 of our Value-Based Care is Here to Stay blog posts, we’ll discuss how providers can think strategically about transforming their processes and leveraging technology to succeed in the value-based care landscape.